Bashar and the Law of Attraction

 Of course there is more to this topic.
 If you are inspired, perhaps you would like to read another one of my essays that complements this one.
 It goes into how to change your core beliefs and what to do if you are not getting the results you want.
 Here’s the link – Seth: “You create your own reality!”

 Well, that’ll wrap it up for today.
 I hope you found this helpful.
 And since this wisdom unfolds more freely and completely when there is a dynamic two-way conversation, please feel free to get in touch with me via email from my website.
-After that, maybe we will be able to setup a zoom session on a donation-only basis with a suggested donation of zero.
+Maybe we will be able to setup a zoom session on a donation-only basis with a suggested donation of zero.
 (More about that here.)